vyos/vyos-documentation/docs/configexamples/ha.rst

 .. note:: Our implementation uses VMware's Distributed Port Groups, which allows VMware to use LACP.
-This is a part of the ENTERPRISE licence, and is not available on a Free licence.
+This is a part of the ENTERPRISE licence, and is not available on a free licence.
 If you are implementing this and do not have access to DPGs, you should not use VMware, and use some other virtualization platform instead.